JakubicekRoman/AO_retinal/README.md

 * It works with folder containing png images
 * A "Input path" to a folder containing png files is required as input
 * Output segmentation masks are saved into user's given "Output path" as set of png images
+* There are three segmentation model
+  * 'V1' - old version for vessels only
-* There are two segmentation models - 'V1' or 'V2' (newer) without vessel walls.
+  * 'V2' - newer version for vessels without vessel walls
+  * 'V3' - model (beta) for vessels and walls segmentation

 ## Requirements
 * PC with Linux and GPU